How to Use typing.Optional vs Union in Python 3.10+

 How does mypy handle X | Y vs Union[X, Y] internally?

-mypy normalizes both to an identical internal UnionType representation.
-Static analysis yields identical error messages.
+mypy normalizes both to an identical internal union representation.
+Static analysis yields identical error messages for both forms.

 Can I use the | operator in Python 3.9 with __future__?